DEQAR Documentation¶

 About DEQAR¶

 The Database of External Quality Assurance Reports (DEQAR) is maintained by the European Quality Assurance Register for Higher Education (EQAR).
-DEQAR enhances access to quality assurance reports and decisions on higher education institutions/programmes externally reviewed against the ESG, by an EQAR-registered agency.
+DEQAR enhances access to quality assurance reports and decisions on higher education providers and/or their educational programmes.
+The quality of the organisations/programmes is externally reviewed against the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG), by an EQAR-registered agency.

-The database is expected to enable a broad range of users, including but not limited to:
+The database is expected to satisfy the information needs of a broad range of users, including but not limited to:

 - Recognition information centres (ENIC-NARICs)